 - Provider and patient to payor

-Because of this high need and low advocate numbers, the ACT Now fellow and advocacy program builds on all of these relationships.
-The advocacy connection team aims to educate patients with leadership potential in a wide geographical distribution along with the fellows from participating headache centers.
+Because of this high need and low advocate numbers, the ACT Now fellow and advocacy program builds on these relationships.
+The advocacy connection team aims to educate patients with leadership potential in wide geographical distribution and the fellows from participating headache centers.

 Advocacy Training Program

 Throughout the program, there are monthly meetings and discussions on various topics in advocacy.
 The hope is to increase the number of providers and patient advocates.
-Advocates recieve training about the current state of advocacy for headache medicine and patients and will develop creative strategies to identify and address gaps in the current advocacy movement.
-Through the sessions, participants are training in speaking, writing, and political skills so that they can effectively community their message while developing project-based outcomes.
-Advocates have the power of knowledge, communicate, and resources to take on a role of migaine advocacy.
+Advocates receive training about the current state of advocacy for headache medicine and patients and will develop creative strategies to identify and address gaps in the current advocacy movement.
+Through the sessions, participants are trained in speaking, writing, and political skills to effectively communicate their message while developing project-based outcomes.
+Advocates have the power of knowledge, communication, and resources to take on the role of migraine advocacy.

 Migraine and Headache Disorder Advocates

-As someone who lives with Chronic Migraine and daily persistent headaches, it is very hard for me to “keep my head above water.”
-I struggle to balance my family life, my work life, and My Migraine Life.
+As someone who lives with Chronic Migraine and persistent daily headaches, it is tough for me to “keep my head above water.”
+I struggle to balance my family life, work life, and Migraine Life.
 Because of this, I struggle to commit to events and programs.
-Life has taught me that my migraine beast will arise at any moment and my plans don’t fit its schedule.
-It’s hard for me to admit that I can’t make all commitments and I find that I either apologize a lot or hold myself back from opportunities.
+Life has taught me that my migraine beast will arise at any moment, and my plans don’t fit its schedule.
+It’s hard to admit that I can’t make all commitments, and I either apologize a lot or hold myself back from opportunities.

-Roughly 39 million people in the United States and 1 billion people worldwide have migraine.
-This makes migraine the third most common illness in the world.1
+Roughly 39 million people in the United States and 1 billion worldwide have migraines.
+This makes Migraine the third most common illness in the world.1

 No one understands this struggle like Miles for Migraine.
-Miles for Migraine employs both those who live with migraine and headache disorders and those who have greatly seen the impact on the incredible people that fight it each day.
-In order to accommodate, the ACT Now advocacy training program is recorded for those who can not attend the virtual live events.
-Additionally, because it is virtual, you can participate along at home in the dark, in bed, and with the accommodations that make you the most comfortable.
+Miles for Migraine employ those who live with migraine and headache disorders and those who have significantly seen the impact on the incredible people fighting it each day.
+To accommodate, the ACT Now advocacy training program is recorded for those who can not attend the virtual live events.
+Additionally, because it is virtual, you can participate alone at home in the dark, in bed, and with the accommodations that make you the most comfortable.

 ACT Now Registration

 Even as someone who works on the program, I have had sessions lying in bed under my green light and in my PJs.
 I found that the days I wasn’t my best, I attended a session and was inspired.
-It feels good knowing I’m fighting for my cause and when I can’t all these advocates are.
-There’s something so powerful about feeling helpless with your own condition and sitting in a virtual room with fellows, patients, and caregivers understanding and making a difference for you.
+Knowing I’m fighting for my cause, and when I can’t, all these advocates are is good.
+There’s something so powerful about feeling helpless with your condition and sitting in a virtual room with fellows, patients, and caregivers understanding and making a difference for you.

-That’s what I have found so powerful in my migraine advocacy.
-Every day, I fight stigma for myself but I’m also doing it for the millions of others.
+That’s what I have found so influential in my migraine advocacy.
+I fight stigma for myself every day, but I’m doing it for millions of others.
 I’m so proud to be building a program that trains migraine advocates to speak for themselves and loudly for our community.
-If you or someone you love lives with migraine, headache disorders or is interested in changing the overly stigmatized world of migraine, I encourage you to make advocacy part of your life.
+If you or someone you love lives with Migraine or headache disorders or is interested in changing the overly stigmatized world of Migraine, I encourage you to make advocacy part of your life.
 Please register to be considered or reach out to me with any questions.
-We are looking for motivated advocates with leadership skills looking to step up their advocacy game.
+We seek motivated advocates with leadership skills to step up their advocacy game.